Kelly Ripa Wishes Son Michael A Happy 21st Birthday With Series Of Adorable Photos

 Many photos show Michael as a young child while more recent photos show Ripa’s son with her good friends Anderson Cooper and Andy Cohen.
 Fans of the talk show host were quick to comment on the mother’s sweet tribute to her son, giving the post over 604,000 views as well as 1,800 plus comments.

-A few fans celebrated the occasion by just using celebratory emojis like balloons and confetti while many other of Ripa’s 1.8 million plus followers used their words to wish Michael a happy birthday.
+A few fans celebrated the occasion by just using celebratory emojis like balloons and confetti while many other of Ripa’s 1.8 million-plus followers used their words to wish Michael a happy birthday.

 “Happy Birthday to your son!!
 U have a beautiful family!!!
 God bless!!!”